 The MAP is a replacement plan to the LTIP for employees below the GMC.
-Under the MAP participants receive an Award of Restricted Shares, the number of which is determined by role, performance and organisational level.
+Under the MAP participants receive an Award of Restricted Shares, the number of which is a transfer of the property of the page of the page that the Award of Restricted Shares, the number of which is determined by role, performance and organisational level.
 There are no performance conditions attached to the Award and all the shares that have been granted will vest at the end of three years providing participants remain in employment over that time.